 Two recent studies focused on the effect of diet on greenhouse gas emissions.
-The latest, from researchers at Tufts University in Boston, the University of Connecticut, the U.S Agriculture Department and the University of concluded that an 18 percent reduction in consumer spending on protein foods would result in a tenfold reduction in household greenhouse gas emissions.
+The latest, from researchers at Tufts University in Boston, the University of Connecticut, the U.S Agriculture Department and the University of Missouri concluded that an 18 percent reduction in consumer spending on protein foods would result in a tenfold reduction in household greenhouse gas emissions.
 The study found that food purchases accounted for 16 percent of U.S. greenhouse gas emissions in 2013, compared to 12 percent from commercial and residential activity and 21 percent from industrial activity.

 The study showed that households that spend more of their weekly food budget on beef, chicken, pork and other meats generate more greenhouse gas emissions.
 More than 80 percent of households generating very high greenhouse gas emissions from food spending were white.
 In 26 percent of these homes the family member who responded to the survey had a college degree.
 This was true of only 12 percent of the households in the bottom fifth for greenhouse gas emissions.

 Study leader Rebecca Boehm, Ph.D. noted that you can still get plenty of protein by replacing the meat in your diet with poultry, seafood or beans.

 The study also found that transport of vegetables and melons generates particularly high emissions.
 To help cut down on them, Dr. Boehm said you might want to buy fruits and vegetables from farm stands, farmers’ markets and stores that stock locally grown produce.
 Of course, that means you would only be able to buy what is in season, which could severely limit the fruit and vegetables available to you for months at a time.
 Ironically, research has shown that many processed foods – including such unhealthy snacks as chips – generate fewer emissions because their ingredients don’t have a large carbon footprint.